Oliver Twist (2005 film): Production

-In Twist by Polanski, a DVD bonus feature on the film’s home-release, Roman Polanski discusses his decision to make yet another screen adaptation of the Dickens novel.
+In Twist by Polanski, a DVD bonus feature on the film's home-release, Roman Polanski discusses his decision to make yet another screen adaptation of the Dickens novel.
 He realised that nearly forty years had passed since a major cinematic version, and felt it was time for a new one.
-During the interview he remarks that his own childhood as an orphan during World War II in Poland allowed him to identify with the story’s penniless protagonist.
+During the interview he remarks that his own childhood as an orphan during World War II in Poland allowed him to identify with the story's penniless protagonist.

 Screenwriter Ronald Harwood, with whom Polanski had previously collaborated on The Pianist, welcomed the opportunity to adapt Dickens for the first time in his career.
-Shots of pick-pocketing scenes in the film were choreographed with the assistance of stage pickpocket James Freedman and magician Martyn Rowland (though this is un-credited).
+Shots of pickpocketing in the film were choreographed with the assistance of stage pickpocket James Freedman and magician Martyn Rowland (though this is un-credited).
 Filming took place in Prague, Beroun and Žatec in the Czech Republic.

-In an interview with actor Ben Kingsley, he explained his approach to playing Fagin:

-> “I stayed in character the whole time when the children were on the set.”
+In an interview with actor Ben Kingsley, he explained his approach to playing Fagin: "I stayed in character the whole time when the children were on the set."

+Music

+The film is composed by Rachel Portman.
+"Everlasting" by BoA is the image song for the Japanese release of the film.

 Differences from the novel

 Due to the novel's complex plot, several characters and events were omitted or altered.
 The film does not explain where Oliver was raised prior to the workhouse.
-Mr. Bumble’s role is reduced — there is no mention of him losing his job at the workhouse.
-Additionally, the characters of Monks (Oliver’s half-brother) and the Widow Corney are absent; thereby the plotline involving the destruction of the locket proving Oliver’s identity and the conspiracy of Monks and Fagin in the novel is omitted.
+Mr Bumble's role is reduced—there is no mention of his losing his job at the workhouse.
+Additionally, the characters of Monks (Oliver's half-brother) and the Widow Corney are absent; the plotline involving the destruction of the locket proving Oliver's identity and the conspiracy of Monks and Fagin in the novel is therefore omitted.

-To compensate for Monks’ absence, Fagin and Sikes conspire to murder Oliver — an event which does not occur in Dickens’ text.
-In the novel, it is left ambiguous how Oliver and Mr. Brownlow are related; this version follows precedent (e.g. previous film adaptions) and makes Brownlow implicitly Oliver’s grandfather, though less explicitly than many earlier versions.
+To compensate for Monks' absence, Fagin and Sikes conspire to murder Oliver—an event which does not occur in Dickens' text.
+In the novel, it is left ambiguous how Oliver and Mr Brownlow are related; this version follows precedent (e.g. previous film adaptions) and makes Brownlow implicitly Oliver's grandfather, though less explicitly than many earlier versions.

-Because the Maylie family is absent, Oliver is not left by Sikes to die during the burglary; rather he is taken back to Fagin’s.
+Because the Maylie family is absent, Oliver is not left by Sikes to die during the burglary; rather, he is taken back to Fagin's.
 The Artful Dodger is not deported to Australia (as in the novel) and, therefore, plays a larger role in some of the later events in the film.
 He is sent by Fagin (instead of Noah Claypole) to spy on Nancy, indirectly causing her death by informing on her.
-His ultimate fate is left unknown after Sikes’ death.
+His ultimate fate is left unknown after Sikes' death.